-Formatted Data
+Formatted data

-MO:DCA-P data created by DCF, BookMaster, AFP printer driver, or AFP Toolbox contains in its structured fields all the information necessary to describe how the data should be formatted on a page.
+MO:DCA-P data created by DCF, BookMaster, AFP printer driver, or AFP Toolbox contains in its structured fields all the information necessary to describe how the data is formatted on a page.
 You do not need a page definition to print MO:DCA-P data; if you specify a page definition, PSF ignores it.